 - Have you developed repair, rehabilitation, and replacement schedules based on a risk assessment?

 - Funding Strategies

 - Do you have a five-year budget that accounts for the full costs of providing services?

 - Is your rate and fee structure adequate to cover costs, including emergency reserves and short-term asset replacement?

 - How will you finance Capital Improvement Projects to address current and future needs?

 Contact us if you would like assistance developing an Asset Management Program.
 We are available to meet with your system to present the basics of Asset Management (including evening meetings with your system's board).
 An Asset Management Program is also applicable to other municipal assets, such as wastewater and stormwater infrastructure.

-Asset Management Planning Guidance and Grant Application:
+Asset Management Planning Loans:

 All water systems can benefit from developing an Asset Management Plan but the plan is not an endpoint.
 To get all of the benefits from Asset Management, everyone from the system (elected officials, managers, operators, and administrative staff) must use Asset Management tools and practices on a daily basis.